cadet/CADET-Match/doc/configuration/search.rst

 Search
 ------

-CADETMatch uses a number of different search strategies for parameter estimation.
+CADET-Match uses a number of different search strategies for parameter estimation.
 Parameters that are common to more than one search method will be repeated.
 The choice of search strategy is set by using searchMethod.

 =================== =========== ================ ========== =========================================================================================================
  Key                  Values       Default        Required     Description
 =================== =========== ================ ========== =========================================================================================================
-searchMethod           String       NSGA3            No       Select the search method to use.
-(NSGA3, Multistart, GraphSpace, MCMC, AltScore, Gradient, ScoreTest)
+searchMethod           String       UNSGA3            No       Select the search method to use.
+(UNSGA3, NSGA3, Multistart, GraphSpace, MCMC, AltScore, Gradient, ScoreTest)
 =================== =========== ================ ========== =========================================================================================================

 Most of the search strategies are population based and capable of running in parallel.

-NSGA3
+UNSGA3
-^^^^^
+^^^^^^

-NSGA3 is a genetic algorithm designed for high-dimensional problems.
+UNSGA3 is a genetic algorithm designed for high-dimensional problems. `UNSGA3 <https://pymoo.org/algorithms/unsga3.html>`_ from pymoo is used.

-If only a single objective is used the system will automatically switch to NSGA2.
+The difference between UNSGA3 and NSGA3 is that UNSGA3 uses a tournament selection to bread the best members instead of random mating.
+In almost all cases UNSGA3 will converge faster and to a better optimum.
+NSGA3 is mostly retained for backwards compatibility.

 =================== =========== ================ ========== =================================================================================================================================
  Key                  Values       Default        Required     Description